Burnout, occupational burnout, exhaustion disorder, chronic fatigue syndrome, or exhaustion syndrome seems to be used interchangeably.

-We can’t have a stress response all day, no rest in between, repeat in infinity and expect to thrive.
+Nope!
+We can’t have a stress response all day, no rest in between, repeat infinitely, and expect to thrive.
 That’s modern life bonkers.Man with perspective

-Exhaustion and burn out in its real form will lead to plenty of issues.
+Exhaustion and burnout in its authentic form will lead to plenty of issues.
 The ones below are some of the really common ones.
 Recognize any of them?
 They are at least some of the most debilitating.

-Physical pain – everywhere, or in places without any good reason what so ever.
+Physical pain – everywhere, or in places without any good reason whatsoever.
 Except… there might be a reason here.
-Psychosomatic pain from a brain signalling for help and doing everything in its power to try to pull the emergency break for a chance to rest and recover.
+Psychosomatic pain from a brain signaling for help and doing everything to try to pull the emergency brake for a chance to rest and recover.
 Some common examples are headaches, back pain and spasms, trouble with the forearms/legs and hands/feet, making the hands and feet mostly painful and dysfunctional, rather than lovely tools you’d like to use.
 Perhaps some chest pain?

 Stress intolerance.
-Stress you earlier thought of as nothing suddenly seems like the whole world is coming down over you – and you break.
+The stress you earlier thought of as nothing suddenly seems like the whole world is coming down over you – and you break.
 You can’t take it.
 All this pressure!?
 Was it always like this?!

-Worse memory, brain fog and actually feeling stupid because the brain simply won’t cooperate as it used to.
-Perhaps as a consequence from the long term stress, that gave plenty of cortisol, which practically acts like a toxin for the nerves and, according to some, could even produce brain damage.
+Worse memory, brain fog, and feeling stupid because the brain simply won’t cooperate as it used to.
+Perhaps due to the long-term stress, that gave plenty of cortisol, which practically acts like a toxin for the nerves and, according to some, could even produce brain damage.

 Emotions.
 Did you always have all of those?
 Did you usually get annoyed and irritated by such minor things – or cry for such minor details?

 Sleep, this once lovely thing – where are you now?
-Nowadays it’s exhausting even to sleep.
+Nowadays, it’s exhausting even to sleep.
 Or try to anyway.
-If you get any at all, in between the episodes of sleeplessness.
-Do you sleep anything or are you rather just rolling around in bed all night?
+You’re lucky if you get any at all in between the episodes of sleeplessness.
+Do you sleep anything, or are you rather just rolling around in bed all night?

-Depression sneaks in; helplessness, general tragedy and misery starts to be the new common theme of life.
+Depression sneaks in; helplessness, general tragedy, and misery become the new common theme of life.

-Gastrointestinal issues you’ve never had before suddenly start showing up?
+Gastrointestinal issues you’ve never had before could suddenly start showing up.

 Perhaps you don’t suffer from all of them.
 If you don’t, I’m glad.
 But these are all common – and they are quite horrible in and of themselves.
 They are some really relevant things to tend to; they are far from the whole situation, but parts that are ordinary to relate to in case you are exhausted.
-The lovely part is that they ARE without a doubt possible to influence, change and affect without medications.
+The beautiful part is that they ARE, without a doubt, possible to influence, change and affect without medications.
 I can be your guide and help you.
-If so, we will start out by mapping out a far bigger picture of life than just the above and then work on pinpointing what’s causing trouble – and change it.
+If so, we will start by mapping out a far bigger picture of life than just the above and then work on pinpointing what’s causing trouble – and change it.

-Stress is a very general wear and tear.
+Stress is very general wear and tear.
 It’s wide and a little here and there – which might be why it varies what people get bothered by once they really do get bothered enough to care.
-Once the weakest link of the chain really breaks – and that weakest link varies – it might get serious.
-Some get depressed, some get panic attacks, some get CVD, some get pains aches and/or fibromyalgia.
+Once the weakest link of the chain breaks – and that weakest link varies – it might get serious.
+Some get depressed, and some get panic attacks, some get CVD, and some get pains and aches.

-- Physical and psychological symptoms of exhaustion under at least 14 days as a consequence of one or several identifiable stress factors which have been there for at least six months.
+- Physical and psychological symptoms of exhaustion under at least 14 days due to one or several identifiable stress factors thatch have been there for at least six months.

 - Notably declined mental energy dominates the picture.
 Less productive, less stamina or longer recovery time after mental work.